kendimuthomi/AirBnB_clone/README.md

 ## Console

 The console.
 Venture into the console.py file to its inner workings.
-Here we entail about how it works If it has been a long time since working with python don't worry I got you, first execute the file console.py `$ ./console.py` (can't believe you had to be told this)
+Here we entail about how it works without getting into its mechanics.
+If it has been a long time since working with python don't worry I got you, first execute the file console.py `$ ./console.py` (can't believe you had to be told this)
 Now you are in the console
 Next you want to prompt help